pyeventsourcing/eventsourcing/docs/topics/installing.rst

     $ make prepush

-If you wish to submit a pull request on GitHub, please target the develop branch.
+If you wish to submit a pull request on GitHub, please target the main branch.
 Improvements of any size are always welcome.